Dealing With Grief And Loss

 Practice Self-Care When You’re Grieving

-During times of grief and loss, caring for yourself may not be high on your priority list.
+During times of dealing with grief and loss, caring for yourself may not be high on your priority list.
 You may feel overwhelmed by everything you need to do, and adding one more task may not seem possible.

 But if anything, you need extra care when you’re grieving.
 It’s not selfish or wrong to take time out for self-care.
 It’s important that you nurture your mind, body, and spirit.
 Here are a few simple ways you can do that…

-Eat a Nutritious Meal
+Eat A Nutritious Meal

 Sometimes, people that are grieving have difficulty finding joy in anything.
 You may not like your favorite meals and snacks right now.
 They may taste weird to you, or you may find you just can’t enjoy them.
 This is common, so don’t be alarmed if it happens to you.
 As you work through your grief, your normal appetite will eventually return.

-Do a Creative Activity
+Do A Creative Activity

 Being creative can help you release intense emotions.
 You might like to try adult coloring, knitting, or jewelry making.
 Don’t get discouraged if you try one activity and find you don’t enjoy it.
 You may have to try several activities before discovering the best one for you.